 ROSS MUNRO (PAINTING)

-Ross has painted all his life and began exhibiting his work in 1970 in Ottawa.
-Since 1985, he has worked in watercolour and acrylics.
-Munro’s landscapes are strong and simple, using broad subtle washes in watercolour and vibrant colour in acrylics.
-Lively expressive brushwork creates an impression of power.
-The mood created is of the calming presence of wilderness.
+Ross Munro has painted all his life and began exhibiting his work in the early 70s in Ottawa.
+Since 1985, he has worked in watercolour and acrylic.
+Ross’ landscapes are strong and simple, using broad subtle washes in watercolour and vibrant colour in acrylic.
+His expressive brushwork seeks to capture the calming presence of wilderness.

 HEATHER NORTHAM (CERAMICS)